 Australia Day – Live at the Sydney Opera House

-Spend your evening at the jewel of Sydney Harbour: the Sydney Opera House.
-Directed by John Foreman, the Australia Day concert will see the country’s most talented artists take to the stage to play a mix of modern hits and tributes to the past.
-Those unable to grab a free ticket can watch a live broadcast of the concert on Channel 10.
+Spend your evening at one of the city’s most iconic landmarks: the Sydney Opera House.
+Each year, the Australia Day concert sees some the country’s most accomplished musicians light up the Opera House Forecourt with a mix of modern hits and classic tunes.
+This year’s lineup will include Marcia Hines and Anthony Callea, with more artists to be announced in January.
+Note that anyone who misses out on a free ticket will be able to watch a live broadcast of the concert on Channel 10.

 Australia Day Harbour Parade

 Watch on as Sydney Harbour is overtaken by dozens of colourful boats, all dressed to impress.
 This Australia Day, boats large and small will be decked out with flags and colourful decorations in the hopes of winning the title of ‘Best Dressed Boat’.
 The parade will depart from Milsons Point at 12:45pm, before cruising proudly around the harbour and finishing at Athol Bay, where the winners will be announced and receive their share of prize money.
 Grab a spot around Sydney Harbour to watch the spectacle, or gather your friends, register your own boat and decorate it to a theme for your chance to win!
 Boats of all shapes and sizes are welcome to join the parade.